bitifet/SmarkForm/docs/_component_types/type_trigger.md

 ### Target

-The target of en action is the component to which the action is to be peformed.
+The target of an action is the component to which the action is to be peformed.

-By default it is the nearest ancestor of the action component but, as with *context*, it can be explicitly specified in the *target* property by a relative or absolute path.
+By default it is the nearest ancestor of the trigger component but, as with *context*, it can be explicitly specified in the *target* property by a relative or absolute path.